-This course is an introduction to general principles of growth and development, primary health care needs of the patient across the life span, and therapeutic nursing interventions.
-The course is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
-Students will observe and assist professional health care personnel in clinical/hospital environments under direct supervision by a clinical professional.
-This course involves direct patient interaction for mastery of nursing skills and competencies performed in a variety of health care settings with a focus on acute care.
-Students must be CPR certified and submit documentation of the following health screenings/status: Tuberculin skin test, proof of Rubella and Rubeola immunity, Varicella immunity, and Hepatitis B series immunization is required.
+Students will develop knowledge and skills related to a wide variety of health careers.
+Students will observe and assist professional health care personnel in clinical/hospital environments.
+Students must submit documentation of the following health screenings/status: Tuberculin skin test, proof of Rubella and Rubeola immunity, Varicella immunity, TDAP and Hepatitis B series immunization is required.
 Due to specific clinical/hospital requirements, student may be required to pass a criminal background check, drug screening, and/or verify personal health insurance coverage with insurer approved by the hospital/facility in order to participate in the course.
+Some of the hospital agreements may require students to provide documentation of citizenship status and/or a social security number.
 Students will be notified at the beginning of the course if other facilities have additional requirements.
-A uniform, name tag, stethoscope, other supplies and professional liability insurance is required.
+A uniform, name tag, stethoscope and professional liability insurance is required.